-From this, the third letter of the answer could arguably be “O”.
-However, the correct solution is “nothing”.
-This is is a space between two words.
+From this, the third letter of the answer is a “space” between two words.

 In Drawer 9 the God is “PTAH”, the magician.
 The golden song is “BLUE VELVET” which was a US no. 1 hit for Bobby Vinton on 21 September 1963.

 “The sum of the time and the ball, deducted from the sum of the case file digits plus the stocking clip # minus the boot ear studs # gives the # of unwanted letters in the God’s name.
 Dispose of the headgear worn the wrong way round”.